quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/3 clients MUST support a mechanism to indicate the target host to the server during the TLS handshake.
-If the server is identified by a DNS name, clients MUST send the Server Name Indication (SNI) {{!RFC6066}} TLS extension unless an alternative mechanism for indicate the target host is used.
+If the server is identified by a DNS name, clients MUST send the Server Name Indication (SNI) {{!RFC6066}} TLS extension unless an alternative mechanism to indicate the target host is used.

 QUIC connections are established as described in {{QUIC-TRANSPORT}}.
 During connection establishment, HTTP/3 support is indicated by selecting the ALPN